 231 The Athlete and the Flea.
 A Flea bit a Wrestler who called out to Hercules for help.
 None came even after the second bite.
 Seems Hercules answered but said: “No.”

 232 The Foxes at the Meander River.
+(A Fox got washed away when looking for a drink.)
 Not linked yet

 233 The Swan and his Owner.
+(A Swan only sings when about to die; not on command.)
 Not linked yet

 234 The Wolf and the Shepherd.
 A Wolf stayed with a flock of sheep until the Shepherd started to ignore him.
 With that opportunity the Wolf struck and had his meal.

 235 The Ant and the Dove.
 A dove about to be caught in a tree was scared away because an ant, seeing the problem, stung the bird catcher who then yelled.

 236 The Travellers and the Crow.
 A one-eyed Crow flew in front of two travelers and was taken to be a bad omen by one.
 The other pointed out the Crow could not even foretell his own future.

 237 A Donkey Bought on Approval.
 A man wanted to purchase an Ass and took him home for a trial.
 The Ass befriended the most idle of those the man already owned.
 Bye, bye Ass.

 238 The Fowler and the Pigeons.
 (Tame Pigeons thought more of themselves than captured wild Pigeons.)
 Not linked yet